interep-project/docs/docs/api.md

 ### Providers

-Providers are the services that allow InterRep to obtain identities that meet certain criteria (e.g. group membership, social reputation, or ownership of tokens or emails).
+Providers are the services that allow Interep to obtain identities that meet certain criteria (e.g. group membership, social reputation, or ownership of tokens or emails).

 #### `/api/providers`

-**GET** - Returns all the InterRep supported providers.
+**GET** - Returns all the Interep supported providers.

 ```bash title="Shell"
 curl https://kovan.interep.link/api/providers